 McKinsey found that large construction projects take 20% longer to finish than scheduled and are up to 80% over budget.
 McKinsey also found that construction is among the least digitized industries.
-The construction industry suffers from low productivity, and can realize significant benefits by adopting IoT.
+The construction industry suffers from low productivity, and can realize significant benefits by adopting IoT for Asset Tracking.

 1. Employee Tracking

 Employee attendance tracking systems can simplify operations by tracking everything from attendance to work hours, overtime, and leaves.
 IoT-based attendance management solutions can help you monitor your remote workforce in real time, track and log employee hours each day, manage different site locations, and calculate billable hours.
 They not only eliminate issues like overbilling but also help businesses maintain compliance with legal requirements.
 Construction companies can save up to $1,600 per employee by implementing automated attendance management systems.